-- Understand the conceptual framework of information systems. - Collect and analyze information regarding the information needs and requirements of an organization. - Create models of information systems. - Design information systems.
+- Understand the conceptual framework of information systems. - Collect and analyze information regarding the information needs and requirements of an organization. - · Create models of information systems. - Design information systems.

-321-4201 Algorithms and Complexity
+Algorithms and Complexity

 Combinatorial optimization problems.
 Divide-conquer algorithms.
 FFT.
 Dynamic programming.
 Greedy algorithms.
 Graph algorithms.
 Minimal spanning trees & algorithms.
 Maximum flow.
 Randomized algorithms.
 Approximation algorithms.

-When the student completes the course succesfully:
+When the student completes the course succesfully will:

-- She will have the knowledge of the most important algorithms of the theory of computation and the knowledge to experimentally validate their performance. - She will have the skills to apply techniques of analyzing the time and space complexity of algorithms. - She will have the capability to to solve problems about time and space complexity of algorithms.
+- Have the knowledge of the most important algorithms of the theory of computation and the knowledge to experimentally validate their performance. - Have the skills to apply techniques of analyzing the time and space complexity of algorithms. - Have the capability to to solve problems about time and space complexity of algorithms.

-321-3203 Databases I
+Databases I

-Introduction to Databases and Database Systems.
-Advantages of using a Database System.
-Database Systems architecture.
+Introduction to Database Management Systems (DBMS).
+Databases.
 Database users.
+Advantages of using a DBMS.
 Schemas and instances.
+DBMS architecture.
 The principle of data independence.
 The entity-relationship, the relational and the object-relational model.
-Integrity constraints and Database update operations.
-Relational Database design by entity-relationship to relational model mapping.
-Database languages: relational algebra; tuple and domain relational calculus; the QBE language.
+Integrity constraints.
+Database update operations.
+Database languages.
+Relational algebra.
+Tuple and domain relational calculus.
+The QBE language.
 SQL as a query language: queries, views, update statements.
 Introduction to primary file organizations and indexes.
-Presentation of commercial Database Management Systems.
+Presentation of commercial DBMSs.

-The student that will complete successfully the course is expected that will be in position to:
+The students that will complete successfully the course is expected that will be in position to:

-- Analyze the requirements and design a database. - Apply the principles of conceptual and logical modeling and designing of databases. - Implement SQL queries in a database management systems. - Design well structured databases based on the normalization rules. - Understand the cost of processing a query on a database.
+- · Analyze the requirements and design a database. - Apply the principles of conceptual and logical modeling and designing of databases. - Implement SQL queries in a database management systems. - Design well-structured databases based on the normalization rules. - Understand the cost of processing a query on a database.

-321-3302 Computer Communications
+Computer Communications